Skip to main content

 Justin is incredibly excited for this next adventure in Scouting as he takes on the role of National Youth Commissioner.
 Justin hopes to build upon Scouts Canada’s successes and create an even stronger organization through increased volunteer engagement, leveraging meaningful youth leadership roles and by collaborating with our incredible staff members from coast to coast.

-National Commissioner — Hinton, AB
+National Youth Commissioner — Ottawa, ON

 EXECUTIVE TEAM